UC-Berkeley-Extension/global/README.md

 The site is deployed to the `berkeleyglobal` Pantheon account and follows Pantheon's development workflow.
 We use Palantir's `The Build` to manage `phing` tasks for deployment.

+Files that control this build process can be found in the `/.the-build` directory in project root.

 Running the artifact process will automatically deploy to the `deploy` multisite environment on Pantheon.
 Once your changes have been tested there, you can merge them to the `dev` server using the Pantheon dashboard.

 When deployments are pushed to `deploy`, `dev`, and `test` -- but not `live` -- configuration changes are imported automatically and the Drupal database update script is run.